 The contracts with the Investment Manager and Directors are the only related party transactions currently in place.
 Other than fees payable in the ordinary course of business there have been no material transactions with these related parties which have affected the financial position or performance of the Company in the financial year.

-For information on performance fees and Directors' fees please refer to Note 6 on pages 94 and 95.
+For information on performance fees and Directors' fees please refer to Note 6 on page 89.

 For and on behalf of the Board